 Heating rate

-According to Blumberg and Klee, a good initial heating rate is 10 Cper void time.
+According to Blumberg and Klee, a good initial heating rate is 10 degCper void time ref.
 With hydrogen as carrier gas in a 0.25 mm i.d. column of the optimum linear velocity is 40 cm/s.
 Then the void time of a 1 m column is 2.5 s, so the recommended heating rate is 10 C per 2.5 s, which is 4 C /s, or 240 C/min.
 This is a minimum heating rate for a separation-optimized run.
 Since in fast chromatography excess peak resolution is traded for shorter run times, higher than optimum flow rates will be used, so higher heating rates will be required.
 For narrower columns the flow will be even higher so heating rates of more than 1000 C/min will be required.

 The attainable heating rate is a function of power to the heater and of the temperature required.
 (In the instrument presented here power was limited by the voltage output range of the DAC of the data acquisition board, and not by the power of the heater.)
 We were able to maintain controlled heating rates of 2500 C/min up to 400 C, or up to 4000 C/min up to 350 C. (Figure [fig:MaxHeatingRate])